useing123/encore_dev_backend_showcase/HOW_TO_RUN.md

 This section addresses the points mentioned in the project requirements.

-### How Claude Code was used to build the app

-This information is not available in the codebase.
-It would typically involve the process of using an AI assistant to generate, refactor, or debug the code for the various services.

-### Custom agent prompts in @graphyn/code

-This information is not available in the codebase.
-These would be the specific prompts used with the AI assistant to generate the desired code and logic.

 ### The app running with your features

 The application can be run using the instructions above.
 The key features are: